L-30. Rare Book Cataloging

 This course is restricted to working catalogers experienced in AACR2 and/or RDA and MARC 21, and general cataloging principles and practices.
 No prior knowledge of early books is necessary.
 The goal of the course is to provide instruction and practice in each of the primary elements of the rare book catalog record, so that students will be equipped to catalog their institution’s rare books and special collections materials to national standards.
 Please note that this course covers printed monographs only—not serials, manuscripts, maps, music, graphics, or scrapbooks.

-Special note on RDA: Instruction in this course will be on DCRM(B)—both classic (as published and based on AACR2) and RDA-compliant (as amended by the PCC Bibliographic Standard Record).
-Please also note that although Descriptive Cataloging of Rare Books (RDA Edition), or DCRMR, has been released as a minimum viable product, for the time being, this course will continue to use DCRM(B) as the standard, with reference to differences coming in the future.
+Special note on RDA: Instruction in this course will be on DCRM(B)—both classic (based on AACR2, as published) and RDA-compliant (as amended by the PCC Bibliographic Standard Record).
+Please also note that, although Descriptive Cataloging of Rare Materials (RDA Edition) has been published, for the time being this course will continue to use DCRM(B) as the standard, until the Library of Congress and the Program for Cooperative Cataloging (PCC) have fully implemented the Official RDA toolkit.

-Application Requirements: In their personal statement, applicants should describe their experience with machine-readable AACR2 and/or RDA cataloging, provide a brief description of the types and date range of materials they expect to catalog with DCRM(B).
+To apply: In their personal statement, applicants should describe their experience producing AACR2/RDA MARC cataloging, and provide a brief description of the types, languages, and date range of materials they expect to catalog with DCRM(B).
 In addition, applicants are required to submit three typical bibliographic records of materials they are currently cataloging, preferably of modern books.
 The submissions may be original or copy cataloging; if the latter, please submit before-and-after versions.
 The three bibliographic records should be combined and submitted as a single PDF.

 Course History